-Seizing on the Right Opportunities
+Identifying the Right Opportunities for Your Business

-When Steady Makes Sense
+When a Steady Approach Makes Sense

-Some designers really do enjoy the process of working with a lot of different clients, finishing off projects and moving on.
-Thus, working with a potentially smaller pool of the same people over a longer period of time can seem a bit stifling.
-If you see your business as more nomadic, then it’s okay to stay on that path.
+Some designers enjoy working with many different clients.
+Thus, working with the same people over a longer period can seem a bit stifling.
+If you see your role as nomadic, then it’s OK to stay on that path.

 - Fit in with the type of work you enjoy doing;

 - Offer consistent pay and workload;

 - Have well-defined processes for getting things done;